ArchipelagoMW/Archipelago/worlds/kh1/docs/en_Kingdom Hearts.md

 ##How do I enter the End of the World?

 Find the required number of Ansem's Reports defined in your settings in the multiworld.

-##I am stuck in Hollow Bastion, how do I leave?

-You can open the full menu and warp out using `L1` + `L2` + `R2` + `Select`

-##I am still receiving vanilla rewards in several locations.
-There are locations that still grant vanilla rewards, as it is currently not known how to remove them.
-Such locations include Atlantica Clams, Spinners in the Hollow Bastion Library, Puppy Rewards, and several Postcard Locations.

-Where these items are progression, they remain vanilla.
-Where they are filler items, they grant a check in addition to the vanilla reward.